What is Grüne Soße?

 The origins of Grüne Soße

-There’s much disagreement about how and when Grüne Soße first made its entrance into the regional culinary repertoire.
-There are suggestions that it came to Frankfurt¹ from France, Italy or Asia, but wherever it originated, the oldest recorded printed recipe for Grüne Soße is to be found in an 1856 cookbook by Wilhelmine Rührig in which a selection of “quite a lot of very finely chopped herbs” are mixed with a hard-boiled egg yolk, salad oil, mustard, vinegar and seasoning.
+There’s much disagreement about how and when Grüne Soße first made its entrance into Germany’s regional culinary repertoire.
+There are suggestions that it came to either Frankfurt or the north Hesse city of Kassel from France, Italy or Asia.
+The oldest recorded printed recipe for Grüne Soße is to be found in an 1856 cookbook by Wilhelmine Rührig in which a selection of “quite a lot of very finely chopped herbs” are mixed with a hard-boiled egg yolk, salad oil, mustard, vinegar and seasoning.

 Ein hart gesottenes Eigelb wird mit 2 Löffel Salatöl 1/4 Stunde ganz fein verrührt, mehrere Löffel feiner Senf darunter gemischt und ziemlich viel ganz fein gehackte Gewürzkräuter als Borasch, Estragon, Petersilie, Körbel, Schnittlauch und Pimpernell alsdann Essig, Salz und Pfeffer dazu geben.

-The recipe has changed very little as it’s made its way down through the generations, but you’d be pressed to find a definitive list of Grüne Soße ingredients today.
-Though in addition to the herbs the sauce always involves chopped boiled eggs, mustard, oil and vinegar, the creaminess might come from sour cream, crème fraîche, buttermilk or yoghurt, and people make all sorts of other adjustments, too.
-I’ve heard that some people use mayonnaise, but according to most Frankfurters I’ve spoken to, that’s nothing short of sacrilegious.
+The recipe has changed very little as it’s made its way down through the generations, but you’d still be hard pressed to find a definitive list of Grüne Soße ingredients today.
+In addition to the herbs, the sauce involves chopped boiled eggs, oil and vinegar, but quantities of each are a matter of taste.
+The addition of mustard appears to be optional, and in terms of dairy, one generally appears to choose to combine sour cream or Schmand (a dairy product that sits somewhere between sour cream and créme fraîche in terms of flavour and fat content) with buttermilk or yoghurt.
+I’ve heard that some people use mayonnaise, but most locals I’ve spoken to consider that nothing short of sacrilegious.

 Frankfurter Grüne Soße herbs